 How to use a Nespresso machine – this may seem to be obvious, you just stick the pod in and press the button?
 Well yes, if you’re a typical everyday coffee drinker and you’re not interested in fine-tuning to get the very best tasting coffee you possibly can from your Nespresso machine.
 But if you want to know how to REALLY use your Nespresso machine, for the best possible results, then keep reading.

 Your Nespresso machine is factory set in terms of the amount of water dispensed.
-The factory settings are 25 ml for Ristretto, 40 ml for Espresso and 110ml for Lungo.
+The factory settings are usually 25 ml for Ristretto (if your Nespresso machine has a Ristretto setting), 40 ml for Espresso and 110ml for Lungo.

 Alternative no1 – With Scales.